Best Pelvic Floor Exercises for Men

 Pelvic muscles are located within the boney structures of your pelvis and are responsible for preventing the loss of urine and stool, aiding in sexual function and supporting your internal organs.
 Also, these muscles also play an important role in the stabilization of the back and abdominal muscles.

 What are Kegels and why should I do them?

 Kegel exercises are specific to the pelvic floor.
-Keeping these muscles healthy and strong is VERY important!
+Keeping these muscles healthy and strong is VERY important to support your bladder and bowel!
 There are times, however, that the pelvic floor muscles may be TOO tight.
 Similar to how women experience postpartum pelvic pain, men can experience their own pelvic issues.
-This is generally associated with pain in the pelvic floor, difficulty with initiating the flow of urine or constipation.
-If you think you have any of these issues with your pelvic floor, consult a physical therapist specialist in pelvic floor rehabilitation prior to initiating a pelvic floor exercise program.
+This is generally associated with pelvic pain, difficulty with urine flow or constipation.
+If you think you have urinary incontinence or suspect you have a pelvic floor problem, consult a physical therapist specialist in pelvic floor rehabilitation prior to initiating a pelvic floor exercise program.

 STEP 1: How do I find these pelvic floor muscles?